-4.3.5.1 Limitations on the Frequency of TCMS Coverage
+4.3.4.1 Limitations on the Frequency of TCMS Coverage

-If «Customer Name» is purchasing TCMS for a Dedicated Resource with firm transmission from all applicable providers, , then BPA shall provide TCMS without the following limits identified in this section 4.3.4.1.
+If «Customer Name» is purchasing TCMS for a Dedicated Resource with firm transmission from all applicable providers, then BPA shall provide TCMS without the following limits identified in this section 4.3.4.1.

 If, pursuant to section 4.3.3 above, BPA has allowed «Customer Name» to purchase TCMS for a resource that has not yet been granted firm network transmission but «Customer Name» is actively engaged in the process of obtaining firm network transmission, then throughout each Fiscal Year for each such resource, BPA shall periodically assess how frequently TCMS has been needed during that Fiscal Year.
 If BPA determines that in such Fiscal Year TCMS has been used to replace such Dedicated Resource in ten separate occurrences, where each occurrence TCMS was used was due to a separate Transmission Event on a different day, and for a cumulative total of at least 168 hours, BPA may terminate «Customer Name»’s TCMS coverage for such resource 30 days after providing notice to «Customer Name».